on-ai/Finance-Portfolio-Investment/README.md

 * The historical stocks are used to fine-tune le model<br>
 * Eventually this model is used to estimate the future stock prices<br><br><br>
 ![Portfolio LSTM 'AAPL'](./pictures/lstm_apple_price_history.png "Portfolio LSTM 'AAPL'")<br><br>

+## 4. Using a LLM approach calling OpenAI